leyao-daily/leyao-daily.github.io/_posts/2022-08-15-vpn-webauth-integration.md

 ## Notification

+As the topology diagram shows, the green line explain the flow of the notification.

 ### Configuration
 Firstly, we should configure the server side `vpn-webauth` to a https server to enable notification because modern browser always ask a https connection to trust the sites.